slevithan/regex/README.md

 The final result of all plugins is provided to the `RegExp` constructor (or an alternate constructor such as a `RegExp` subclass, which can be provided via `` regex.bind(RegExpSubclass)`…` ``).

 **`unicodeSetsPlugin`** - A plugin function that's used when flag <kbd>v</kbd> isn't supported natively, or when implicit flag <kbd>v</kbd> is disabled.
-The default value (which you can replace by setting this option) is a built-in function that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features.
+The default value (which you can replace by setting this option) is a built-in function that applies flag <kbd>v</kbd>'s escaping rules but doesn't transpile <kbd>v</kbd>'s new features (nested character classes, set subtraction/intersection, etc.).
 By replacing the default function, you can add backward compatible support for these features.
-This plugin is always run last, so it doesn't have to worry about parsing extended syntax.

-> `regex` doesn't transpile flag <kbd>v</kbd>'s new features (nested character classes, set subtraction/intersection, etc.) out of the box.
-This is to remain lightweight and because it's not primarily a backward compatibility library.
-See the [*Compatibility*](#-compatibility) section for more details.
+> `regex` doesn't transpile flag <kbd>v</kbd>'s new features out of the box in order to remain lightweight and because it's not primarily a backward compatibility library.
+See also: [*Compatibility*](#-compatibility).

+> This plugin runs last, which means you can wrap an existing library designed for transpiling <kbd>v</kbd>-mode regexes (e.g. [regexpu-core](https://github.com/mathiasbynens/regexpu-core)) without the library needing to understand `regex`'s extended syntax.

 **`disable`** - A set of options that can be individually disabled by setting their values to `true`.